FreneticLLC/FreneticUtilities/FreneticDataSyntax.md

     - 1
     # This will be text.
     - two
+    # A binary entry in the list.
+    = SGVsbG8gd29ybGQsIGFuZCBhbGwgd2hvIGluaGFiaXQgaXQh
     # Wrap up with more text.
     - three makes it complete!
 ```